 How would you define what opioid use disorder is?
-According to Providers Clinical Support System, opioid use disorder is a pattern of opioid use that leads to severe physical damage or mental distress.
+According to Providers Clinical Support System, it is a pattern of opioid use that leads to severe physical damage or mental distress.
 Depending on its severity and symptoms, opioid addiction may be mild, moderate, or severe.
 Opioid drug abuse is not a psychological weakness, but rather a chronic disease.
 In the United States alone, it is taking on the form of an opioid epidemic, claiming the lives of up to 128 individuals every day.

 What are Opioids and Opiates?